 As a first step, Fleet recommends that each agency obtain and maintain an account with the Colorado Automotive Reporting System (CARS).
 State Security protocols require you to change your password every 30 days.
-Most agency needs should be covered by services and reports available on the "MyFleet" web interface to CARS.
-Get a CARS account here.
+Most agency needs should be covered by services and reports available on the "MyCARS" or "CARSweb" web interface to CARS.
+Call to get a CARS account - 303-866-5222.
 For assistance, please review Fleet’s Frequently Asked Questions (FAQs).

 State vehicles should be treated with appropriate care, operated safely, and drivers may not smoke, or use alcohol or drugs in state vehicles.

 There are FOUR primary ways that agencies can help SFM provide a seamless process:

 Accurate reporting of odometers/mileage every month via CARS — This ensures that accurate billing and rate setting occurs for individual agencies and thereby maintains necessary operating appropriations.
 More importantly, accurate mileage readings enable SFM staff to be sure that all manufacturer's required maintenance is completed on time.
 This optimizes vehicle reliability, maintains warranties, and extends the life of the vehicle.

 Understand the vehicle maintenance schedule — The MyFleet interface will give up-to-date preventive maintenance (PM) schedules, based on reported mileage.
 It displays when the vehicle is due for an oil change, brake service, coolant flush, etc. Always be aware of fluid levels, leaks, tire pressure, noises, and warning lights.
 With safety in mind, refer to the SFM Operators Manual in the vehicle glove compartment or throughout this web site for more details.
 Contact the automotive repair experts in the SFM Call Center at 800-356-3846 if you have any questions.